-- Get signed consent from parents/carers and/or the young person to allow mutual interaction with the organisation profile e.g. Facebook page or Twitter account - Set up a closed (i.e. private) group chat between the team and ensure that the correct people are part of the group e.g. parents and/or another member of staff/volunteer to ensure impartiality and monitoring.
-If setting up a closed group chat - Members of staff and volunteers should review the privacy settings on their own social media profiles and consider whether it is appropriate for children and young people to be able to view their profiles easily - Monitor any organisational social media accounts and remove any abusive or offensive content and report the matter to the Child Wellbeing and Protection Officer and police, if a criminal matter
+- Get signed consent from parents/carers and/or the young person to allow mutual interaction with the organisation profile e.g. Facebook page or Twitter account - Set up a closed (i.e. private) group chat between the team and ensure that the correct people are part of the group e.g. parents and/or another member of staff or volunteer to ensure impartiality and monitoring.
+If setting up a closed group chat consideration must be given to the minimum age requirements for that particular social media site - Make parents/carers aware of the profiles existence and the site the child or young person will be accessing and the restrictions of use for this preferred site - Have an official agreement in place which states that access to members' profiles are used only to pass on relevant information or to answer questions regarding the Club or football issues

-- consideration must be given to the minimum age requirements for that particular social media site - Make parents/carers aware of the profiles existence and the site the child or young person will be accessing and the restrictions of use for this preferred site - Have an official agreement should be in place which states that access to members' profiles are used only to pass on relevant information or to answer questions regarding the Club or football issues - Report any disclosure of abuse or bullying through social media to the Child Wellbeing and Protection Officer in line with the Responding to Concerns Procedure - Block and report anyone who is sending abusive or inappropriate messages.
+- Members of staff and volunteer should review the privacy settings on their own social media profiles and consider whether it is appropriate for children and young people to be able to view their profiles easily - Monitor any organisational social media accounts and remove any abusive or offensive content and report the matter to the Child Wellbeing and Protection Officer and police, if a criminal matter - Report any disclosure of abuse or bullying through social media to the Child Wellbeing and Protection Officer in line with the Responding to Concerns Procedure - Block and report anyone who is sending abusive or inappropriate messages.
 DO NOT respond to the post